thealmightygrant/sound_reactive_lights/README.md

 _This code is free for use by anyone that so desires to use it for anything that they would like as long as it follows the original restrictions set forth in the wide variety of licenses below._

-The original code for the colors followed the [Artistic License 2.0](http://opensource.org/licenses/artistic-license-2.0).
+The original code for the lightbox tutorial referenced above follows the [Artistic License 2.0](http://opensource.org/licenses/artistic-license-2.0).

 _Below is the copyright included with the use of the FHT for frequency analysis from which I based most of the Arduino ATMega2560 code on._